PonyChat/ponychat.net/content/blog/recent-upgrades.md

 features in it yet, but we plan to be poking at it and making this site a lot better as time goes on.

+{{< alert body="We are aware that the changeover to this new site has caused features to be lost.
+We are working on a way to get them back.
+Please have patience and we will get this done as smoothly and quickly as possible!" >}}

 ## New Servers

 As I'm sure you all have noticed, our longtime nodes fluttershy, applejack and